mAbduqayum/python-workbook/100_conditionals/119_frequency_name/frequency_name.md

-# Exercise 119: Frequency to Name
+# Exercise: Frequency to Name

 Write a program that classifies electromagnetic radiation based on its frequency.